Anipaleja/POLARIS/README.md

 POLARIS is a cutting edge AI powered geospatial intelligence platform that forecasts climate risks, assesses infrastructure resilience, and generates high resolution vulnerability maps using satellite imagery and machine learning.

-Built for researchers, policymakers, and cities navigating the age of climate change, POLARIS fuses Earth observation data, climate models, and advanced neural networks into a powerful real-world impact tool.
+Built for researchers, policymakers, and cities navigating the age of climate change, POLARIS fuses Earth observation data, climate models, and advanced neural networks into a powerful real world impact tool.

 ## Why POLARIS?